 It is your responsibility to ensure that any consents required are obtained at your cost.
 Should you submit a planning application to include the Council's land, you must serve the appropriate notice addressed to Property Services, Dartford Borough Council, Civic Centre, Home Gardens, Dartford, Kent DA1 1DR.
 Please note that the Council's role as land owner is different to that of its role as local planning authority.
 Therefore, although you may be granted planning consent, this does not guarantee that your application to purchase Council owned land will be approved by the Council (as landowner).

 When carrying out work on buildings, there are two issues that need to be considered - whether planning permission is required and whether building regulations consent is required.
 Work on buildings requiring building regulations consent may also require planning permission.
 Similarly, applications requiring planning permission may also require building regulations consent.
 You can check whether building regulation consent is required by contacting Building Control Admin on 01322 343434 or by Contacting the Building Admin team

 Any decision by the Council to sell the land to you is separate from any decision by the Council on your planning or full plan or building notice application.
 You must not assume that planning permission or building regulations consent will be granted automatically if for example you are intending to change the use of the land.
 It is your responsibility to check the planning status of the land and building regulations.

-Planning and building control regulation fees are payable by you and are in addition to the Council's consultant valuer's and Legal Services fees and other applicable costs charged under this procedure.
+Planning and building control regulation fees are payable by you and are in addition to the Council's valuer's and Legal Services' fees and other applicable costs charged under this procedure.

 We will disclose any restrictive covenants relating to the land you wish to purchase.